Access management methods in Object Storage: Overview

 Security Token Service

-Security Token Service is an Identity and Access Management component to get temporary access keys compatible with AWS S3 API.
+Security Token Service: Identity and Access Management component to get temporary access keys compatible with AWS S3 API.

 With temporary keys, you can set up granular access to buckets for multiple users with a single service account.